uberVelocity/os-2/README.md

-## OS - Assignment 2
+# OS - Assignment 2
-### Exercise 1 - Writing a shell
+## Exercise 1 - Writing a shell

+### Problem description
+The scope of the assignment was to build a pseudo-linux shell which supports the following:
+- Start a program which can be found in the user's search ($PATH)
+- I/O redirection
+- Background processes
+- Pipes
+- String parsing

 #### Set of special characters: {<, >, |, &, "}

+### Start a program
+The input line is parsed such that a command is tokenized into its arguments.
+In order to simulate a shell environment, the shell must be able to receive multiple inputs one after another, and as such the command is executed by a children of the shell.
+This is done by envoking the ```fork()``` function followed by ```execvp()```.

 ### I/O redirection
-**Redirection only happens between 1 output and 1 input.**
+**Redirection only happens between 1 output file and 1 input file.**
-Redirection should be done in the launch phase of the program as in this assignment it is required to have only one potential file from which input can be received into the **first** argument of the input_line.
-As such, per input line, only one I/O redirection can be present.
+Redirection is handled differently in this assignment than the way it is implemented in Linux.
+There are **at most** two redirection files: an input file and an output file.
+They lie anywhere in the input_line given by the user.
+The input redirection should be connected to the first command of the input_line, whilst the output redirection should be connected to the last command of the input_line.
 If a redirection of the form occurs:
 ```bash
 a.out | b.out | c.out < in